d3rky/pyday2022-bcn/docs/instruction.md

     > cd fuzz-drf-example
     ```

-1. Look at code in the `fuzz_drf_example/account/models.py`.
+1. Look at the code in the `fuzz_drf_example/account/models.py`.
 Simple account model with two fields: name and permissions.
-Permissions field is a JSON, with a list of objects, that should contain `key` and `value` keys inside.
+The permissions field is a JSON, with a list of objects, that should contain `key` and `value` keys inside.

 1. Look at API code in the `fuzz_drf_example/account/api.py`.
 It contains the CRUD API for the Account model.
 It has a validator `_key_value_validator`, that checks fields `key` and `value` are provided for permissions.
-Also the `create` method is overriden, it includes logic to exclude any additional key from permissions list except required  `key` and `value`.
+Also, the `create` method is overridden, it includes logic to exclude any additional key from the permissions list except the required  `key` and `value`.

 1. Let's play with the API a little using the DRF browsable API.
 Run the server using the *Docker Composer*
     ```